saa-osig/badges-for-open-practices/README.md

 Similarly, there are three criteria for your materials to count as **open materials**:

-1. Digitally-shareable materials are publicly available on an open-access repository.
+1. Digitally-shareable materials (these might include, and are not limited to: a narrative description of your methods, spreadsheets with formulas, scripts of R, Python or other programming languages, etc.) are publicly available on an open-access repository.
 The materials must have a persistent identifier and be provided in a format that is time-stamped, immutable, and permanent (e.g., files in a [university repository](https://researchworks.lib.washington.edu/index.html), on the Open Science Framework, or an independent repository listed listed at [*Nature*](http://www.nature.com/sdata/policies/repositories) or [re3data](http://www.re3data.org)
 2. Infrastructure, equipment, biological materials, or other components that cannot be shared digitally are described in sufficient detail for an independent researcher to understand how to reproduce the procedure.
 3. Sufficient explanation for an independent researcher to understand how the materials relate to the reported methodology.